Supply Chain Management (SCM)

 SCM4120 GLOBAL LOGISTICS/IMPORT & EXPORT (3.00 Credits)

-This course encompasses logistics activities of multinational firms, international transportation systems, global sourcing, customer service, facility location, inventory management, customs issues, export-import activities,and the role of governments.
+This course covers logistics activities of multinational firms, including international transportation systems, global sourcing, and customer service.
+Students will evaluate the role of governments and other factors in global supply chain operations.

 Total Contact Hrs: 48.00